-Catalytic Communities (CatComm) has gone through many different phases in their organization, as their goals is to be flexible to the needs of the favelas and their leaders.
-Thus, Roseli Franco, who goes by Rose, has held different roles in the 12 years she’s been at CatComm.
-Her current role is officially the Institutional Director.
-These days, this looks primarily like maintaining contact with the various networks around the city of favelas, and larger networks of favela leadership and training opportunities for them.
+Catalytic Communities (CatComm) has gone through many different phases in their organization, as their goal is to be flexible to the needs of the favelas and their leaders.
+Thus, Roseli Franco, who goes by Rose, has held different roles in the 12 years she has been at CatComm.
+Her current official role is as Institutional Director.
+These days, this involves maintaining contact with the various favela networks around the city, and larger networks of favela leadership, and providing training opportunities for them.

-Because of this role, she has extensive opportunity to hear from different favela leaders from across the city.
+Because of this role, she has many opportunities to hear from different favela leaders from across the city.
 When asked what, in her experience, leaders indicated that they needed, she was quick with two answers.
-First, the ability to mobilize people, both within the community and in groups of likeminded people from across the community to focus on their common needs in talks with the government.
+First, the ability to mobilize people, both within the community and in groups of like-minded people from across the community, and to focus on their common needs in talks with the government.

-Secondly, they are concerned with their financial sustainability.
-Rose was quick to note that most favela residents don’t have financial resources to support community projects.
+Secondly, leaders are concerned with their financial sustainability.
+Rose was quick to note that most favela residents do not have financial resources to support community projects.
 Thus, communities are eager to fundraise and find money available to them from the outside.
-However, this is a world that they are unfamiliar with and that often functions in a very different manner than the one they are used to.
-Rose sees both this and that of mobilization being helped by the by addressing how a community presents itself in the general public.
+However, this is a world that they are unfamiliar with, and that often functions in a very different manner than the one they are used to.
+Rose sees both financial sustainability and mobilization being helped by addressing how a community presents itself to the general public.

-Finally, she thought it was important to encourage more resident participation in managing each community, but understood that this is hard when almost every moment is spent looking to provide the necessities of their families.
+Finally, she thought it was important to encourage greater resident participation in managing each community, but understood that this is hard when almost every moment is spent looking to provide the necessities of their families.
 The key, Rose said, was “where the abilities and the desires of the community meet.”
 This is when communities can accomplish amazing things, citing the example of Asa Branca creating their own sewer system.
-If a community can find that place, and have a leader that can dedicate their time to organizing projects, then it can do anything.
+If a community can find that place, and has a leader that can dedicate their time to organizing projects, then it can do anything.

 Luiz Fernando Sarmento – Author and Thinker

-Luiz Sarmento has spent his life working at various levels of social movements, with the main developments of his work coming while he worked at Business Social Services (SESC; a type of government mandate corporate social responsibility organization for local business) in various areas of the city.
+Luiz Sarmento has spent his life working at various levels of social movements, with the main developments of his work happening while he worked at Business Social Services (SESC; a type of government mandate corporate social responsibility organization for local business) in various areas of the city.
 It was there that he implemented two different types of meeting structures that helped the process of community organization and social movements.
 Luiz worked at the SESC in Ramos, a neighborhood that encompasses part of Complexo do Alemão, from 2002 until 2011.